 Selenium is an important mineral that our bodies need for a healthy immune system, cognitive function and our fertility systems.
 It has also shown to help reduce your stress levels and the best way to increase selenium is through what we eat.
 Brazil nuts, eggs and sardines are all high in selenium as well as sunflower seeds to snack on.

 Chia seeds have also been shown to lift your spirits as they contain magnesium.
 Magnesium helps regulate cortisol levels and can also help us get a good night’s sleep.
 Luckily, dark chocolate is rich in magnesium, just make sure the cocoa content is more than 80%.

 9 Do something creative – craft

-The great thing about channels like youtube, is that all the forgotten shows from your childhood (Rainbow, Playschool, Byker Grove, Swallows and Amazons) still exist online.
-Just as long as you can cope with a slightly grainer screen and sound quality, you can re-watch them all again.
-Search through old kids tv programmes, to be transported (and de-stressed) back to being eight years old.
+The great thing about channels like YouTube is that all the forgotten shows from your childhood still exist online.
+Just as long as you can cope with a slightly grainier screen and sound quality, you can re-watch them all again.
+Search through old kids tv programs, to be transported (and de-stressed) back to being 8 years old.

 Disclaimer: This website does not provide medical advice.
 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.